SCOTLAND AT TGE

 Water Machine

-Flooding out of Glasgow in 2022, Water Machine quickly gained a reputation for their weird and wonky art-punk, winning hearts with sing-along songs about dogs, struggling artists and the housing crisis.
-The world of Water Machine is a swirling eddy of melodic bass lines and volatile guitar, driving rhythms thumped out on a sparse kit with cowbell flourishes, all the while narrated by sardonic social commentary and silly stories.
-A band with pop sensibilities and indignant punk urgency, these oddballs dart from sweet C86 to spiky post-punk, often within a single song.
+Flooding out of Glasgow, Scotland in 2022, Water Machine quickly gained a reputation for their weird and wonky art-punk, winning hearts with sing-along songs about dogs, struggling artists and the housing crisis.
+The world of Water Machine is a swirling eddy of melodic bass lines and volatile guitar sliding between jazz chords and punk riffs, all the while dancing harmonies sing sardonic social commentary and silly stories.
+A band with pop sensibilities and indignant punk urgency, Water Machine is a band for fans of great music. xx

 Instagram ↗ - Listen